ManApart/quest-command/readme.md

 - A parent name - used only in descriptions (ex: Blue Cave is part of Kanbara Wilds)
 - Restricted - locations are visible but can't be traveled to (for things like climbing trees or opening doors)

+## Testing

+If tests are running slow, make sure that json parsing and reflection are not happing as part of unit tests.
+An easy check is to place a debug point in `getImplementation` to catch any time a default implementation is being used in a unit test.